Irish mob: Danny Greene

 Danny Greene, was the former president of the Longshoreman Local 1317, who was ousted for corruption.
 He then became an enforcer for mobster Alex "Shondor" Birns.
 Also, Mayfield Road Mob underboss, Frank "Little Frank" Brancato employed Greene as muscle for the city's garbage rackets.
 Greene got into a dispute with a garbage hauler "Big Mike" Frato.
 Greene caused his car to be blown up.
 Following this Frato attacked Greene in a park and fired three shots, which missed.
 Greene shot and killed Frato during the attack.

 Greene formed a crew known as "The Celtic Club."
 He moved into the vending machine racket, which was controlled by Thomas "The Chinaman" Sinto.
 His relationship with Alex "Shondor" Birns also soured after a dispute concerning a loan.
 Birns and Greene put contracts on each other.
 Birns was murdered by a car bomb, which was planted by a Hell's Angel member who was hired by a Greene associate.

 John Scalish the head of the Mayfield Road Mob died, leaving a power vacuum.
 James Licavoli and John Nardi both attempted to take control.
 Open warfare broke out between the Licavoli and Nardi factions.
 Greene backed John Nardi's claim.
 The Licavoli faction had difficulty killing Greene and hired Ray Ferritto, a Buffalo gangster, to kill Greene.

 The war was costly.
 Mayfield Road Mob Consigliere Leo "Lips" Moceri was murdered.
 John Nardi was killed exiting the Teamsters Joint Council 41 office by a car bomb.
 Danny Greene was murdered coming out of his dentist's office by a car bomb.
 During the war, 37 car bombs were used and Cleveland went by the moniker "Bomb City, USA."
 Throughout Greene's criminal activities he was a top-echelon informant for the FBI.

 Ray Ferritto was arrested for the killing and flipped on the Mayfield Road Mob and other gangsters.
 This led to numerous arrests.
-During the investigation, Jimmy Fratianno, the boss of the Los Angeles crime family become a government informant.
+During the investigation, Jimmy Fratianno, the boss of the Los Angeles crime family became a government informant.
 This was the first time a mafia boss became a cooperative government witness.
 Greene's story became the subject of the film Kill the Irishman.

 Members of Greene's crew, Kevin McTaggart, Keith Ritson, Frederick (Fritz) Graewe, and Hartmut (Hans the Surgeon) Graewe went on to work in a drug ring with Thomas Sinito.
 The drug ring was a major distributor of marijuana and cocaine.
 The ring was responsible for 19 murders.
 Ritson was murdered while in the ring, McTaggart was sentenced to life and the Graewe Brothers were sentenced to lengthy prison terms.
+As of 2024, McTaggart remains in prison despite a push from attorneys and support from public figures in Cleveland.